ClickHouse/dbt-clickhouse/README.md

 | settings               | A map/dictionary of "TABLE" settings to be used to DDL statements like 'CREATE TABLE' with this model                                                                                                                                                  |                |
 | query_settings         | A map/dictionary of ClickHouse user level settings to be used with `INSERT` or `DELETE` statements in conjunction with this model                                                                                                                      |                |

-## A Note on Model Settings
-ClickHouse has several types/levels of "settings".
-In the model configuration above, two types of these are configurable.  `settings` means the `SETTINGS` clause used in `CREATE TABLE/VIEW` types of DDL statements, so this is generally settings that are specific to the specific ClickHouse table engine.
-The new
-`query_settings` is use to add a `SETTINGS` clause to the `INSERT` and `DELETE` queries used for model materialization (including incremental materializations).
-There are hundreds of ClickHouse settings, and it's not always clear which is a "table" setting and which is a "user" setting (although the latter are generally available in the `system.settings` table.)
-In general the defaults are recommended, and any use of these properties should be carefully researched and tested.

 ## ClickHouse Cluster

-`cluster` setting in profile enables dbt-clickhouse to run against a ClickHouse cluster.
+The `cluster` setting in profile enables dbt-clickhouse to run against a ClickHouse cluster.

 ### Effective Scope